paybygroup/docs/contents/design_guidelines.md

   <p><strong>Alert</strong>: For any implementation of PayByGroup on a merchant site, the following guidelines must be followed whenever the PayByGroup brand name or logo is used.</p>
 </div>

-  - Whenever the word “PayByGroup” is shown, it must be displayed using one of the Hosted [PayByGroup Design Assets] (/design_assets).<sup>1</sup>
+  - Whenever the word “PayByGroup” is shown, it must be displayed using one of the Hosted [PayByGroup Design Assets](/design_assets). <sup>1</sup>

   - If you wish to use buttons that precisely match the colors of your site, you must choose other language for the button so as not to use the PayByGroup logo.
-In this case, the button must include “powered by PayByGroup” below, to the right, or surrounding the button using one of the [PayByGroup Design Assets] (/design_assets).
+In this case, the button must include “powered by PayByGroup” below, to the right, or surrounding the button using one of the [PayByGroup Design Assets](/design_assets).

   - The copy describing that PayByGroup is available or prompting users to choose PayByGroup on the product or checkout page must come from one of the PayByGroup Copy Elements below.<sup>2</sup>